p2xai/gronka/wiki/Configuration.md

 **why the difference?**

-the docker container uses `docker-entrypoint.sh` which directly executes `node src/bot.js`, `node src/server.js`, and `node src/webui-server.js`. it does not use the `bot-start.js` script that performs prefix mapping. instead, variables are set directly in `docker-compose.yml` using docker's variable substitution syntax.
+the docker container uses `docker-entrypoint.sh` which directly executes `node src/bot.js` and `node src/webui-server.js`. it does not use the `bot-start.js` script that performs prefix mapping. instead, variables are set directly in `docker-compose.yml` using docker's variable substitution syntax.

+note: as of version 0.13.0, `src/server.js` has been removed. the bot process now includes a minimal stats http server.

 ### variables that support `PROD_*` prefix in docker